The Greatest Passports of the Decade - The Rise of the freedom seekers | 27.12.19 | finanzen.at

 The 2019 Passport Index Report reveals that throughout this decade, it was the understated, such as island nations and former Soviet republics, that became a testament to the power of breaking down borders as barriers and using them as gateways to growth.

-From Vanuatu to Moldova, Ukraine to Taiwan, this exciting list reveals the inspiring rise of the underdogs; with most passports jumping above 100% of their original passport power from back in 2010.
+From Vanuatu to Moldova, Ukraine, this exciting list reveals the inspiring rise of the underdogs; with most passports jumping above 100% of their original passport power from back in 2010.
 And stealing the spotlight in 1st place with an outstanding 161% increase in its passport power between 2010 and 2019, is the Unicorn of the Decade.

 The Unicorn